junxit/us-congress-bills-112/metadata.md

 - 2011-03-02 — Introduced in Senate
 - 2011-03-02 — Read twice and referred to the Committee on Environment and Public Works. (text of measure as introduced: CR S1123-1128)
 - 2011-03-02 — Sponsor introductory remarks on measure.
 (CR S1121-1123)
+- 2011-12-08 — Committee on Environment and Public Works.
+Ordered to be reported with an amendment favorably.
+- 2012-02-07 — Committee on Environment and Public Works.
+Reported by Senator Boxer with amendments.
+With written report No. 112-148.
+- 2012-02-07 — Committee on Environment and Public Works.
+Reported by Senator Boxer with amendments.
+With written report No. 112-148.
+- 2012-02-07 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 317.